2 Survey Mitigation

 id name type geometryType

-0 NARW_Surveylines Feature Layer esriGeometryPolyline
+0 SMIT_NARW_LINES Feature Layer esriGeometryPolyline

-1 NARW_Strata Feature Layer esriGeometryPolygon
+1 SMIT_NARW_STRATA Feature Layer esriGeometryPolygon

 2.12.6 Fields

-2.12.6.1 NARW_Surveylines
+2.12.6.1 SMIT_NARW_LINES

 name alias description dataType

-name Name Name of survey area nvarchar
+SURVEY_NAME Survey name Name of NEFSC scientific survey esriFieldTypeString

-2.12.6.2 NARW_Strata
+2.12.6.2 SMIT_NARW_STRATA

 name alias description dataType